Skip to Main Content

 • If you have 18 credits in biology, chemistry, earth science, English, math, physics social studies, or a language, you can apply for a subject area extension.
 Contact us if you have a total of 18 credits (undergraduate and/or graduate) in one of those subjects and we will help you get a subject area extension.
 More information: Special Education Teaching Assignments and Certification and December 2019 memo: Subject Area Certification Requirement

-School counseling only: for permanent certification: two years of experience plus education (such as the advanced certificate program at Brooklyn College), and INS Permanent Residence or U.S. citizenship are required.
+• School counseling only: for permanent certification: two years of experience plus education (such as the advanced certificate program at Brooklyn College), and INS Permanent Residence or U.S. citizenship are required.
+Permanent School Counselor Certificate requirements will change on Feb.
+2, 2023 as described in this newsletter.

-• School Building and School District Leader candidates: You will need to order official transcripts to be sent to the New York State Department of Education Office of Teaching Initiatives (OTI) unless you ordered them to be sent in the last three years.
-OTI will need to check both of your master's degrees, educational leadership, and your other master's program.
+• School Building and School District Leader candidates: You will need to order official transcripts to be sent to the New York State Department of Education Office of Teaching Initiatives (OTI) unless you ordered them to be sent in 2017 or afterward.
+OTI will need not need Brooklyn College transcripts to confirm your Educational Leader program but will need transcripts to confirm your other master’s degree, including transfer credits.
 This is standard procedure.
-Instructions for ordering Brooklyn College transcripts.
-Instructions for sending transcripts
+Instructions for sending transcripts http://www.highered.nysed.gov/tcert/certificate/transcripts.html

 Initial (or Provisional) Certificates

 Initial (or provisional) certificate effective dates are posted after your application is evaluated.
 Initial (or provisional) certification is valid for five years.
-You will not automatically receive a printed certificate, but you can refer to your effective dates on your account online.
+You will not automatically receive a printed initial or time-limited certificate, since the certificate will be confirmed on your account online.
 For more information, click here.
-You can print out your account status by going to your TEACH account and printing out your certificate information.
+You can print out or take a screen shot of your account status by going to your TEACH account.
 Certification can also be confirmed by going to the "Certificate Holder Lookup" link on the OTI site.
 Initial and provisional certificates are valid for five years.

-You will also need to complete the work experience requirement, have INS Permanent Residence or U.S. citizenship, and any other requirements needed before your certificate expires.
+You will also need to complete the work experience requirement, have INS Permanent Residence or U.S. citizenship, and any other requirements needed at the time of your application and evaluation.

 If your certificate is going to expire soon or has expired, you will need to apply for a time extension and/or initial reissuance (or provisional renewal) certificate.